normful/vim-cpsc411/README.md

 # CPSC 411 Vim Plugin

+Includes:

-- Additional keyword highlighting for the `ir` language EBNF.
+- Syntax highlighting for the CPSC 411 Intermediate Representation language EBNF.

+## Installation

+Use a plugin manager like Pathogen, Vundle, NeoBundle, etc.